build-on-aws/content/posts/build-and-deploy-your-first-blazor-webassembly-app/index.md

 ## Conclusion

-Blazor WebAssembly may be a viable option to you but I highly recommend you to build a proof of concept to get your hands dirty and get a deep understanding of what you will get and the trade-off you’ll have to make.
-When you know the Razor syntax, it is pretty straightforward to start with Blazor WebAssembly.
+Blazor WebAssembly may be a viable option to you, but I highly recommend you to build a proof of concept to get your hands dirty and get a deep understanding of what you will get and the trade-offs you’ll have to make.
+When you know the Razor syntax, it's pretty straightforward to start with Blazor WebAssembly.
 And if you have already worked with ASP.NET MVC or Razor Pages, you know Razor.

-If your team has already frontend development skills with JavaScript or TypeScript, I highly recommend you to consider what would be the benefits for switching to Blazor WebAssembly.
-JavaScript and TypeScript communities are large and vibrant with a high pace of innovation.
+If your team already has frontend development skills with JavaScript or TypeScript, I highly recommend you carefully measure the benefits of switching to Blazor WebAssembly; JavaScript and TypeScript communities are large and vibrant with a high pace of innovation.

-If your team is a highly skilled .NET development team and you have few to no knowledge on frontend development with JavaScript or TypeScript, then Blazor WebAssembly is probably your fastest way to frontend development.
-Some team has chosen for this exact reason like Steve Peirce testifies in this [post](https://medium.com/powered4-tv/why-we-chose-blazor-wasm-for-our-spa-c62524cde4a9).
+If your team is a highly skilled .NET development team and you have little to no knowledge of frontend development with JavaScript or TypeScript, then Blazor WebAssembly is probably your fastest way to accomplish frontend development.
+Some teams have chosen Blazor WebAssembly for this exact reason, as Steve Peirce testifies in this [post](https://medium.com/powered4-tv/why-we-chose-blazor-wasm-for-our-spa-c62524cde4a9).
 They already are in production with Blazor WebAssembly for an on-demand video service and are happy.

-If you want to know more on Blazor WebAssembly on AWS, you can watch this [video](https://www.youtube.com/watch?v=hyJVWM36dP0).
+If you want to know more about Blazor WebAssembly on AWS, you can watch this [video](https://www.youtube.com/watch?v=hyJVWM36dP0).